The President and his two deputies congratulate the Emir of Qatar on the anniversary of his assumption of power

 His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, sent a congratulatory telegram to his brother, His Highness Sheikh Tamim bin Hamad Al Thani, Emir of the State of Qatar, on the occasion of the anniversary of His Highness assuming the reins of power in the sisterly State of Qatar.

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, “may God protect him,” and His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President of the UAE, Deputy Prime Minister, and Chief of the Presidential Court, also sent two similar cables of congratulations to His Highness Sheikh Tamim bin Hamad Al Thani.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, may God protect him, and His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President of the UAE, Deputy Prime Minister and Head of the Presidential Court, also sent two similar cables of congratulations to His Highness Sheikh Tamim.
+Bin Hamad Al Thani.

+In addition, His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, congratulated Chinese President Xi Jinping and the Chinese people on the return of the Chang’e-6 probe to Earth, after successfully completing its scientific mission on the surface of the hidden side of the moon.

+His Highness said in a post on his account on the “X” platform yesterday: “I congratulate my friend Xi Jinping and the Chinese people on the return of the Chang’e-6 probe to Earth after successfully completing its scientific mission on the surface of the hidden side of the moon, wishing China more achievements in the service of science and humanity.” ».

 Follow our latest local and sports news and the latest political and economic developments via Google news